 How to Respond:

-5. They send you a link or attachment
+14. Sometimes they send you a link or attachment

 If they send you a link or attachment, don't download it just yet.
 If you've already started to engage with them, ask them to send the information another way, such as over the phone or in a plain email.